grantcopley/ApparelSorter.js/README.md

 ```

 ### License
+BSD 2 License - Free for commercial use, modification, distribution, and private use.

-Please read the License.txt file included with this distribution.
+Please see the included License.txt for full License information.